TURKMENISTAN: Religious freedom survey, January 2017

 Muslims in one of the country's six administrative divisions have to wait up to 11 years to reach the top of the haj waiting list, an official of Balkan Region Religious Affairs office told Forum 18.
 He said that 21 pilgrims from his Region were selected to travel in 2014, the same number as in 2013.
 Going on the haj appears to entail obligations including supporting government policy at public meetings.

 Freedom of movement restrictions are also applied to non-haj travellers.
-Many active religious believers are among those on an exit blacklist.
+Many active religious believers are among those on an exit ban list.
 An official confirmed to Forum 18 that it is maintained by the Migration Service, on behalf of the Interior Ministry and the MSS secret police.
 Officials rarely explain to those they have barred from leaving why this happened.
 Some who have tried to establish the reasons were told verbally: "You know the reason".
 They have told Forum 18 that they think the bans were imposed to punish them for exercising freedom of religion and belief.

 Active religious believers who have not been prevented from leaving are subject to close scrutiny on departure or re-entry.
 Several people have told Forum 18 that known religious believers who are allowed to travel abroad have their activity in religious communities noted in a computerised database accessible to border guards at departure points.